jackmcc08/CV/README.md

 #### Communication and Presentation
-Experienced communicator and presenter, ranging from writing reports for and agreeing requirements with senior stakeholders, negotiating with third parties to coaching and mentoring junior members of staff.
-In my time at Makers, used this skill to clearly communicate technical requirements, discuss and understand how certain sections of code worked and presented our group projects.
+Experienced communicator and presenter, ranging from writing reports for and agreeing requirements with senior stakeholders, negotiating with third parties, to coaching and mentoring junior members of staff.
+In my time at Makers, used this skill to clearly communicate technical requirements, discuss and understand how certain sections of code worked and presenting our group projects.
 Key Achievements:
 - Wrote rig market reports that were well received by company executives, who used the report data to make key fleet decisions.
 - Persuaded a senior stakeholder to preserve out contracting options in order to allow us flexibility in our procurement process, rather than closing down the options too soon.

-#### Project Management
+#### Project Management and Leadership

 Multiple years of leading and managing end to end procurement projects.
 Projects typically involved developing contracts to meet business requirements, ensuring stakeholders requirements were met and managing their expectations along with constant communication.
 Consistently worked to deadlines and secured contracts to meet budgets.
 Also involved heavy interaction and negotiation with external parties.
-Key Achievements as project lead:
+Key Achievements:
 - Secured a rig contract while under US Iran Sanctions
 - Led team which developed the procurement strategy for a multi-billion dollar LNG project in West Africa.
 - Managed project to secure new rig types for Azerbaijan.

 #### Quick Study